 The plan covers drugs that require a written prescription, have a drug identification number and are on the Manulife Managed Formulary (this list is subject to change without notice).

-For each eligible prescription fill, you pay a co-pay which is $5.00 plus the dispensing fee for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.
+For each eligible prescription fill, you pay the dispensing fee for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.

 Tip: Speak to your physician about prescribing a 90 day supply of maintenance medications.
 You may be able to save on some of your out-of pocket expenses.

 Please check out the Prescription drugs link for further details on Drug Coverage, Managed Drug Formulary, Mandatory Drug substitution, Step Therapy, Drug Maximums, etc.

 An electronic drug look-up tool is available through the Manulife Plan Member Secure Website.

 Please contact the Manulife Client Service line toll free at 1-855-626-4267 if you have questions regarding specific drugs.

 Reasonable and customary reimbursement for lens(es) or contacts when there is a reasonable prescription change.
 If not coverage is limited to the reasonable and customary costs of prescribed lenses or contact lenses every 4 years (every 2 years for children under 21).

 $150 for frames every 4 years (every 2 years for children under 21).